RWS/studio-api-docs/apiconcepts/translationmemory/connecting_to_a_tm_server.md

 Connecting to a TM Server
 =====
-In this chapter you will learn how to establish a connection to an SDL TM Server programmatically.
+In this chapter you will learn how to establish a connection to an  TM Server programmatically.

 Add a New Class
 ------